Shubh-199407/ABN_2006/HighLevelArchitecture/Description.md

 ## Description of the Azure services used for the High level architecture:
 1. **Azure Blob Storage**: Using Azure Blob Storage to store the CSV files as the input data source.

-   **Reason** : Azure Blob Storage organizes data in containers, which act as logical folders.
-Within a container, you can create individual blobs for
-                            each CSV file.
+    Azure Blob Storage organizes data in containers, which act as logical folders.
+Within a container, you can create individual blobs for each CSV file.
 Consider organizing your CSV files based on logical grouping, such as by date, data type, or application.

  2. **Time Trigger and ETL**:

     **- Azure Data Factory (ADF)**: Set up an ADF pipeline with a time-based trigger to schedule the ETL process.

-    **- ADF Data Flows** : Utilize ADF Data Flows to perform the ETL operations, including removing PII columns from the CSV data as they provide a visual and code-                      free environment for building and executing data transformation logic.
+    **- ADF Data Flows** : Utilize ADF Data Flows to perform the ETL operations, including removing PII columns from the CSV data as they provide a visual and code-                      free environment for building and executing data transformation logic.It offers a range of data transformation activities that can be used to manipulate, clean, and transform data.
+In specific case,we can utilize the following activities to remove PII columns:

     **Process**:

-    ADF Data Flows provide a visual and code-free environment for building data transformation logic.
-It offers a range of data transformation activities that can be used to manipulate, clean, and transform data.
-In specific case,we can utilize the following activities to remove PII columns:

     **Select:** The Select activity allows to choose specific columns from the CSV data that we want to keep, excluding the PII columns.It is possible to specify column names or use expressions to exclude columns containing sensitive information.